omarrayyann/MujocoAR/README.md

 #### Where can I start?

-- I highly recommend running `demo/simple.py` to test things out if you're just getting starting.
+- I highly recommend running `demo/simple.py` to test things out if you're just getting started.
 This demo is configured to change the sphere's color with a button press and enlarge it with a toggle, providing a basic but effective introduction to a simple configuration.

 #### Can I use it for a non-MuJoCo application?